How do I set a pre-built assessment?

 A pre-built assessment is an assessment based on a past exam or diagnostic test, or which has been created by a teacher at your school.
 Pre-built assessments come with advanced marking rules and can include recommended remedial content.
 Students will answer these questions under exam conditions; they will have a time limit and will not see the correct answers until marking is complete.

-- My Classes lists all classes of which you are a teacher.
+- My Classes lists all classes of which you are a teacher to.
 If you are assigning an assessment to classes that you don't teach, click on All Classes.
 You can filter to specific classes in the Search Classes box.

 - Assessments can be assigned to several classes at the same time by ticking each class you want to sit the assessment.